 Teenagers will end up spending a lot of time on their feet in these positions, interacting with the public.

 There is a wide variety of specific job types, from checking to stocking, but each requires some interaction with the public.
-They will learn to be courteous, respond to urgent requests from managers (“clean-up request on aisle 9”), organize merchandise, check prices, do data entry for inventory, and not eat co-workers’ food in the staff refrigerator.
+They will learn to be polite.
+They will quickly respond to managers’ urgent requests.
+They will arrange products.
+They will check prices.
+They will enter inventory data.
+They will not eat their colleagues’ food in the staff fridge.

 On the opposite end of the age spectrum as childcare, retirement, and care facilities also provide excellent job opportunities for high school students.

-These positions often require students to exercise and hone a variety of skills, from kitchen and meal prep to emergency medical care.
+These positions often require students to exercise and hone various skills, from kitchen and meal prep to emergency medical care.

 In certain care facilities, the residents might have cognitive impairments which require significant levels of patience, kindness, and empathy.